TomKolo/PolifazeSorting/README.md

 # PolifazeSorting
-Polifaze sorting on external drives
+Polifaze sorting on external drives, feel free to use it ! ;)